yvesdebeer/vuejs-shopping-cart/README.md

 The second part of the Dockerfile will take the /dist folder from the first step and add it to a new Nginx container.

 For this you will need to check-in your project into a new github repository.
+Make sure you put the Dockerfile into the root of your project directory !

 Once your project is in sync with the gitub repository, open up the Openshift Web-console: Goto the Developer perspective and click "Add" from the menu on the left.

 - Select Add from Dockerfile